 Diagnostic Breast Ultrasound

-A Diagnostic Breast Ultrasound uses high frequency sound waves to see the internal structure of your breast.
+A diagnostic breast ultrasound uses high frequency sound waves to see the internal structure of your breast.
 It is often requested to investigate symptoms, like pain or lumps, or to examine a specific area of concern.
-It may also be recommended if you have high breast density.
+If you have high breast density, it may also be recommended as a supplemental exam to a mammogram.

-It can include an Automated Breast Ultrasound which takes 3D images of the whole breast, targeting specific areas and ensuring they are displayed in a reproducible fashion.
+It can include an automated breast ultrasound (ABUS), which takes 3D images of the whole breast, targeting specific areas and ensuring they are displayed in a reproducible fashion.
 It is especially beneficial to women with dense breast tissue (Volpara scores C and D), because it allows the technologist to check the breast from a variety of angles offering more accurate interpretations.

 HOW DO I PREPARE FOR MY EXAM?